-The United Nations says the number of people affected by the floods has risen to nearly 1 million people, with infrastructure receiving major damage.
+A Pakistani Red Crescent official told CNN that the number of people affected by the floods has risen to nearly 2.5 million people, with infrastructure receiving major damage.

 Rushing water also has washed away thousands of acres of crops, government buildings, businesses, schools, bridges and homes, officials said.